tagspaces/documentation/docs/ui/taglibrary.md

 ### Date and Time Tagging

+TagSpaces includes a set of **predefined, timestamp-based smart tags** that make it easy to label files and folders with dates and times.
+These tags help you organize content chronologically and work especially well with features like search, sorting, and the [Calendar Perspective](/perspectives/calendar/).

-TagSpaces offers several predefined timestamp-based smart tags that can be used to tag files with various levels of date and time precision.
-Assuming that today is the 8th of January 2026 at 1:45 PM, applying smart date tags will result in the following tags.
+Assuming the current date and time is **January 8, 2026 at 1:45 PM**, applying the smart date tags will generate the following results:

-- **now**: Creates a precise timestamp down to the second: `20260108T134500`, with the following format: `YYYYMMDDTHHmmSS`
+- **now** – Creates a precise timestamp down to the second:
-- **today**: Created this tag: `20260108`, with this format: `YYYYMMDD`
-- **tomorrow**: will result in `20260109`, with this format: `YYYYMMDD`
-- **yesterday**: will result in `20260107`, with this format: `YYYYMMDD`
-- **month**: will result in `202601` for the current mont, with this format: `YYYYMM`
-- **year**: will result in `2026` for the current year, with this format: `YYYY`
+  `20260108T134500`
+  Format: `YYYYMMDDTHHmmSS`

+- **today** – Tags the current date:
+  `20260108`
+  Format: `YYYYMMDD`

+- **tomorrow** – Tags the next day:
+  `20260109`
+  Format: `YYYYMMDD`

+- **yesterday** – Tags the previous day:
+  `20260107`
+  Format: `YYYYMMDD`

+- **month** – Tags the current month:
+  `202601`
+  Format: `YYYYMM`

+- **year** – Tags the current year:
+  `2026`
+  Format: `YYYY`

 :::tip
-`YYYY` represent the year e.g. 2026, `MM` represent the month e.g. 01 for January, `DD` the current day on the month e.g. 08 for the 8th of January. `T` is a delimiter for the time in the following time stamp, where `HH` is the hour e.g. 13 for 1PM, `mm` represent the minutes and `SS` the seconds.
-There is no time zone representation.
+Format reference:

+- `YYYY` – year (e.g. `2026`)
+- `MM` – month (e.g. `01` for January)
+- `DD` – day of the month (e.g. `08`)
+- `T` – separator between date and time
+- `HH` – hour in 24-hour format (e.g. `13` for 1 PM)
+- `mm` – minutes
+- `SS` – seconds

+Note: Time tags do not include time zone information.
 :::

-These smart tags are particularly helpful for maintaining a chronological order in your file organization.
+These smart tags are ideal for keeping your files in a clear, time-based order—whether you’re organizing notes, documents, or media files.

-The **custom-date** smart tag allows you to add any custom date or time as a tag to your files and folders.
+In addition, the **custom-date** smart tag lets you assign any date or time you choose, giving you full flexibility when tagging files and folders.

 <CenteredVideo
-    caption="Tagging with timestamps in TagSpaces Pro"
+  caption="Tagging files with date and time smart tags in TagSpaces Pro" src="/media/tagging/timestamp-tagging.mp4" posterUrl="/media/tagging/timestamp-tagging-poster.avif" showCaption maxWidth="100%"
-    src="/media/tagging/timestamp-tagging.mp4"
-    posterUrl="/media/tagging/timestamp-tagging-poster.avif"
-    showCaption
-    maxWidth="100%"
 />

 ### Geo Tagging